10 min read

 Think from a viewers perspective: if you're rambling or if that vlog shot of you making coffee is going on too long, they're going to get bored and stop watching.
 Keep them engaged by making sure every single second in your video serves a purpose.
 Be harsh with yourself here!

-That doesn't mean you can't include shots purely for aesthetic reasons– those clips are serving a purpose of being visually pleasing.
+That doesn't mean you can't include shots purely for aesthetic reasons– those video clips are serving a purpose of being visually pleasing.
 But keep them to only a few seconds each.
 Keep your editing tight and purposeful, and you'll keep your viewers attention.

 Depending on what style of video you're going for, you might want to consider adding transitions in at this stage too.
 Be careful with these as they can easily feel cheesy, but a good rule of thumb is to only use one when changing ‘chapters' in your video or changing location.